Skin Image

 modify the image, save it and immediately run the game and see how the skin looks.

-When you are satisfied with the design of your skin you should use Imbed
+When you are satisfied with the design of your skin you should use Embed

-External Skin to imbed the image within the skin file.
+External Skin to embed the image within the skin file.
 Use

 View Images to see the image.
-On top of the image window, you can see the
+On the image window, you can see the

 numbers of the individual images.
 Use these numbers as parameter values.
-Below each image is
+The size and type of image

 appropriate values.
 The skin section contains the values that identifies the individual images.